wh5a/sendchina/docs/httpie.rst

 the response header which indicates success or failure of the order.
 If the order failed, the response body will contain helpful error messages.

+On success the server returns the order ``id`` and the ``label_url``.
+The ``label_url`` lets you download the label from Send2China server.
+Note that the label generation will take some time while the order is being queued to be processed.
+Usually the label becomes available within a few minutes, but if for any reason, the label does not appear after a reasonable amount of delay, please contact Send2China administrators.

 Retrieving an order
 -------------------

-Once we have the order ``id``, we can query the server for the order's label URL:
+Once we have the order ``id``, we can query the server for its status, e.g. the label availability, and the tracking numbers.

 .. code-block:: sh